UtkarshRana22/CollaborativePoller/README.md

 Users sign up, create polls with multiple options (single-choice or multi-select), vote in real time, and watch results update live across every open browser without a refresh — powered by Supabase Realtime.

+## Database-first design: RPCs + Row Level Security

+This app deliberately pushes the business logic into the database layer instead of the frontend.

+Every operation that mutates shared or cross-user state — casting a vote, editing a poll, deleting a poll — goes through a **Postgres `SECURITY DEFINER` function** (a remote procedure call, invoked from the client as `supabase.rpc('cast_vote', {...})` etc.), never a direct table `insert`/`update`/`delete` from the frontend.
+On top of that, **Row Level Security (RLS) is enabled on every table**, so even if a request bypassed the app entirely, Postgres itself refuses any write that isn't explicitly allowed by policy.

+**Why:** the frontend cannot be trusted.
+Anyone can open dev tools and call the Supabase client directly with arbitrary arguments, skipping whatever validation the React code does.
+If vote counting, ownership checks, or double-vote prevention lived in JavaScript, a user could vote twice, vote for a poll option that doesn't exist, or edit/delete someone else's poll just by calling the API differently.
+By moving that logic into RPC functions that run *inside* Postgres:

+- `cast_vote` verifies the caller is authenticated, blocks a second vote on a poll they've already voted on, enforces single- vs multi-select rules, validates option indexes, and recomputes `count[]`/`percentage[]` itself from the current row — the client only ever says *which options it wants to vote for*, never what the new totals should be.
+- `edit_poll` and `delete_poll` verify `auth.uid()` actually owns the poll before touching it, using the authenticated session Postgres itself derives — not anything the client claims.
+- RLS policies on `polls`, `users`, `deleted_polls`, and the `poll-images` storage bucket are the fallback net: they define exactly which rows/paths a given `auth.uid()` may read or write directly, so even a hand-crafted request can't reach data or actions it shouldn't.

+In short: client-side checks in this app exist only for UX (instant feedback on a form), while correctness and security are enforced entirely server-side, in a way the frontend has no ability to bypass.

 ## Features

 - **Auth** — email/password signup and login via Supabase Auth.